Terms & Conditions for ConocoPhillips

 7. PRICING, INVOICING, AND PAYMENT

 7.1.
-Company will pay Contractor, in accordance with the Purchase Order and as set out in this Clause 7, for Work properly performed.
+Company will pay Contractor, in accordance with the Purchase Order and as set out in this Article 7, for Work properly performed.
 All rates and prices set out in the Purchase Order (i) are fully inclusive, and provide for Contractor’s due fulfilment of all its obligations in respect of such Purchase Order, including any taxes, duties, imposts, or levies other than Value Added Tax; and (ii) unless expressly provided otherwise, are to remain in effect and not be subject to change for the entire term of the Purchase Order.
 Any item for which there is not a specific rate or price, or which is not otherwise expressly identified as being separately remunerable, in the Purchase Order is not chargeable to Company but deemed to have been provided for in the rates and prices set forth in the Purchase Order.

 7.2.
 Contractor shall provide its invoices, in the form and manner requested by Company, on Contractor’s completion and Company’s acceptance of the Work under the Purchase Order, unless the Purchase Order specifies otherwise.
 All amounts in any invoice are to be itemized in the detail required by Company and certified by Contractor as constituting allowable charges under the Purchase Order.
 Contractor’s invoices are to be supported by all necessary documents (such as Company-signed time records and delivery documents) to enable Company’s review and verification thereof.